-- When you fund to your segregated account, you sends the wire with “further credit” to yourself, which ensures the funds are transferred from one account of the investor to another account they control, never putting the funds at risk for fraud.
+- When you fund to your segregated account, you send the wire with “further credit” to yourself, which ensures the funds are transferred from one account of the investor to another account they control, never putting the funds at risk for fraud.

 - Make sure the contract guarantee a specific max draw-down in % for your account, which will help protect you from losses or legally recoup losses if the trader breaks the contract.

-For further details related to the broker selection, suggest you take a look at Select Trusted Forex Brokers With No Hidden Agenda;
+For further details related to the broker selection, suggest you take a look at Select Trusted Forex Brokers With No Hidden Agenda.

 4) Management Company – Don’t Overlook